WHY YOU SHOULD BUY THE PHILIPPINES TELECOMS ANALYSIS INDUSTRY REPORT:

 Mobile Subscribers and Revenue

-Idem Est Research forecasts strong growth in subscribers in 2022 across the mobile and fixed broadband segments.
-We expect that the number of mobile and broadband subscribers will continue to rise steadily to 2027.
+Idem Est Research forecasts a decline of mobile subscribers in 2023 and strong in the fixed broadband segment.
+We expect that the number of mobile and broadband subscribers will continue to rise steadily to 2030 from 2024 onwards.

-Mobile network operators are facing competitive pressure with the market shifting to unlimited voice and text and data allowance increasingly becoming the sole offering differentiator.
+Mobile network operators are facing competitive pressure with the market shifting to unlimited voice and text and data allowance becoming now the sole offering differentiator.

 Idem Est Research benchmarked mobile data pricing across 8 countries in the Asia Pacific region and found that the Philippines is lagging behind in terms of data download but we expect the country to catch up as 4G coverage is accelerating and smartphone penetration is increasing especially in regional areas.